-These Draft Scoping Requirements for the Warburton Mountain Bike Destination set out the proposed specific matters to be investigated and documented in the EES for the project.
-The draft scoping requirements presented here are for public review and comment.
-The Minister will issue the final scoping requirements for the EES following consideration of public comments received on this draft.
+These scoping requirements set out the proposed specific matters to be investigated and documented in the EES for the Warburton Mountain Bike Destination.
+The scoping requirements were finalised following consideration of submissions received during the public exhibition of the draft scoping requirements in September 2020.
 While the scoping requirements are intended to cover all relevant matters, the EES will also need to address other issues that emerge during the EES investigations, especially those relevant to statutory decisions that will be informed by the assessment.